Spanly Docs

 Capacity & sizing

 The CLI is single-binary and stateless.
-A typical sidecar:
+Indicative figures for a typical sidecar, measured on our own deployments:

 • Single-core CPU bound on TLS at high throughput.

-For load above ~5k packets/s on a single instance, consider sharding clients across multiple Spanly proxies (DNS round-robin or service mesh).
+For load above a few thousand packets/s on a single instance, consider sharding clients across multiple Spanly proxies (DNS round-robin or service mesh).

 What's not yet supported